horia141/horia141.github.io/_drafts/raynor.md

 Extending Annotation Marshallers
 ===

 So far the tools provided have been good at modeling validation setups where an object is valid if all of its fields are valid.
-And, again, as with the simple marshallers, this captures a great deal of use cases.
+And again, as with the simple marshallers, this captures a great deal of use cases.
 Fortunately, to capture more complex situations, there's no need to introduce a third component to Raynor, but rather build on the ones we already have.
 We need only extend a marshaller obtained via the annotations mechanism, and provide a `filter` function which describes the extra validation we want to do.

 Returning to our two-dimensional point example, suppose we want constrain our points to be on the unit circle.
 We could achieve this via: